-- The proposal is for inappropriate development within the Green Belt.
+- 1) The proposal is for inappropriate development within the Green Belt.
 The economic benefits which may result from the development are not considered to counterbalance the harm the development would cause to the Green Belt, either when considered in isolation or in combination with the other harm the development would cause.
-The proposal is contrary to saved policy GB1 of the replacement Unitary Development Plan and Section 9 of the National Planning Policy Framework. - 2) The proposal is for development within the functional floodplain which is not essential infrastructure and is not a water compatible use.
+The proposal is contrary to saved policy GB1 of the Replacement Unitary Development Plan and Section 9 of the National Planning Policy Framework. - 2) The proposal is for development within the functional floodplain which is not essential infrastructure and is not a water compatible use.
 Neither the sequential test nor the exceptions test are passed.
-The proposal is contrary to Core Strategy policy EN7 and Section 10 of the National Planning Policy Framework. - 3) The development would unacceptably harm the character of the local landscape contrary to Core Strategy Policy EN4. - 4) The development would result in the destruction of an Ox-bow wetland, which is designated as a locally important nature conservation site, and contains insufficient information to demonstrate that the development would not adversely affect the South Pennine Moors SPA through loss of supporting habitat, contrary to Core Strategy Policy EN2. - 5) The proposal would unacceptably detrimentally affect the rights of way running through the site contrary to Core Strategy Policies SC6, AD1 and DS4. - 6) Insufficient information has been provided to make a full highway assessment of the application contrary to Core Strategy Policies TR1 and TR2. - 7) The proposals do not adequately provide for measures to off-set or mitigate the adverse air quality and greenhouse gas emissions impacts of the development contrary to Core Strategy Policy EN8(A).
+The proposal is contrary to Core Strategy policy EN7 and Section 10 of the National Planning Policy Framework. - 3) The development would unacceptably harm the character of the local landscape contrary to Core Strategy Policy EN4.

+- 4) The development would result in the destruction of an Ox-bow wetland, which is designated as a locally important nature conservation site, and contains insufficient information to demonstrate that the development would not adversely affect the South Pennine Moors SPA through loss of supporting habitat, contrary to Core Strategy Policy EN2. - 5) The proposals do not incorporate adequate measures to mitigate or offset the development's emissions and impacts, in accordance with the Low Emission Strategy for Bradford and associated guidance documents, the development will not deliver a positive impact on air quality in the district in areas where air quality is a matter of concern and the development is likely to exacerbate air quality beyond acceptable levels contrary to Core Strategy Policy EN8(A). - 6) Insufficient information has been provided to make a full highway assessment of the application contrary to Core Strategy Policies TR1 and TR2.